-There have been no reports of sexual abuse or sexual harassment by a staff member at this facility; therefore, there have been no disciplinary sanctions towards a staff member who violated the sexual abuse policy.
+There have been no reports of sexual abuse or sexual harassment by staff at this facility; therefore, there have been no disciplinary sanctions towards a staff member who violated the sexual abuse policy.
 This was confirmed during the interview with the Human Resources Coordinator.